sngroup-xmu/NetSMT/README.md

 - **JAVA:** version 1.8
 - **Git**

+### Z3 replacement
+NetSMT uses the prototype of [guided-Z3]() as the default Z3 solver.
+To switch to a different version of Z3, such as a newer version or one with additional guideline instructions, you can follow these steps:
+- **Z3 jar replacement:** replace the Z3 JAR path in the pom.xml file located in the main directory.
+- **Z3 bin/lib replacement:** ensure that they are replaced in the actual folders where Z3 runs, which by default are `/usr/bin` for binaries and `/usr/lib` for libraries.
+We provide script `tools/change_z3.sh` to replace bin/lib, and remember to modify the script with the appropriate paths.

+**NOTE**: Lower versions of Z3 are not recommended as they may cause type errors in Minesweeper.

 ### Run & Debug
 1. Clone project.
 2. Enter the project directory, and run `mvn –f pom.xml package`.